flutter/website/src/get-started/flutter-for/ios-devs.md

 The so-called [`devicePixelRatio`][]
 expresses the ratio of physical pixels in a single logical pixel.

-Assets are located in any arbitrary folder&mdash;Flutter has no predefined folder structure.
+Assets are located in any arbitrary folder&mdash;
+Flutter has no predefined folder structure.
 You declare the assets (with location) in the `pubspec.yaml` file, and Flutter picks them up.

 For example, to add an image called `my_icon.png` to your Flutter